Music at St. Bartholomew's Event Series

 Vivaldi was a star composer in his day and, even now, shines as one of the all-time greats.
 This concert featured two settings of "Gloria in excelsis", one of which prevails today as a perennial favorite, the other might well have been a modern premiere in West Baltimore!
-It's Vivaldi and the "Gloria", times two!
+Vivaldi and the "Gloria", times two!

 and other works